-33. Legal Services must support the drawing up of the contract documentation (derived from the original tender process) to be signed by both BCP Council and the successful supplier.
+28. Legal Services must support the drawing up of the contract documentation (derived from the original tender process) to be signed by both BCP Council and the successful supplier.

-CONTRACT MOBILISATION & IMPLEMENTATION
+CONTRACT IMPLEMENTATION

-- 34. Immediately following contract award and prior to the contract start date, mobilisation is a key phase in setting up an outsourcing project for success: - a.
+- 29. Immediately following contract award and prior to the contract start date, contract implementation is a key phase in setting up a new procurement project for success: - a.
 The SPT and the manager are responsible for engaging with the Contractor after the contract has been awarded to ensure the implementation requirements are delivered, activities identified, timescales are established, and expectations met as set out in the tender. - b.
 Adequate time should be set aside for mobilisation activities in the planning of a procurement to make sure that the right contract management processes and relationship can be developed prior to contract going live.